-Juan Pablo Montoya is a racing driver from Colombia, born in Bogota on 20th of September, 1975.
-During his career, he has participated in Formula 1, NASCAR, CART and IRL series.
+Juan Pablo Montoya is a racing driver from Colombia, born in Bogota on September 20, 1975.
+During his career, he has participated in Formula One, NASCAR, CART and IndyCar Series.
 When describing Montoya, one might reach for both sides of the coin: he has a raw talent and huge passion for racing, but sometimes, it can be the very thing preventing him from showing all of his potential and qualities.

 Be that as it may, one thing is indisputable - few drivers in motorsport history can match the credentials of Montoya who once said: "I don't remember the first time I won.
 I remember the first time I lost, and it sucked.
 It was go-karts; I was, like, 6 years old".